 What is site search?

-Site Search is a feature that lets your users search and find content on your website.
-Unlike a WEB search engine like google, an on-site search is limited to your website and its related domains.
+Site search is a feature that lets your users search for and find content on your website.
+Unlike a web search engine like Google, an on-site search is limited to your website and its related domains.
 It constantly indexes your content, ensuring that content discovery is quick and efficient.
 A great on-site search feature also captures and provides valuable data about your website’s content and the products visitors are most interested in.

-Site search is becoming increasingly important as more and more people rely on search engines such as Google to quickly achieve their goals.
-New and improved technologies like voice assistants make this trend even more critical and open up new innovation opportunities that can give your company a competitive advantage.
+Site search is becoming increasingly important as more and more people rely on search engines such as Google to achieve their goals quickly.
+New and improved technologies like voice assistants make this trend even more critical and open up new opportunities for innovation that can give your company a competitive advantage.

 We believe that the primary goal should always be to make our users happy.
 You can achieve this by giving them exceptional and intuitive experiences with your website and site search, helping them achieve their goals.
 If your visitors are satisfied, they are more likely to take certain actions, such as buying something in your online shop.
 Ultimately, satisfied users are essential to your business’ success and your bottom-line.